Dannevirke: History

 Before European settlers arrived in the 1870s, the line of descent for Māori in the area was from the Kurahaupō waka.
 The tribe of the area is Rangitāne, with geographic distinction to Te Rangiwhakaewa in the immediate Dannevirke region.
 The first known 'Aotea' meeting house was established approximately 15 generations ago (from 2010) followed by the building of a marae at Makirikiri near Dannevirke at about the same time as the first Nordic settlers arrived from Napier and Hawkes Bay.

 The town was founded on 15 October 1872 by Danish, Norwegian and Swedish settlers, adherents of Scandinavism, who arrived at the port of Napier and moved inland.
 The settlers, who arrived under the Public Works Act, built their initial settlement in a clearing of the Seventy Mile Bush.

 The Dannevirke after which the town was named is an extensive Viking Age fortification line in Denmark which had a strong emotive symbolic role for 19th-century Danes, especially after the site had fallen into German hands in the German-Danish War of 1864 – a recent and very painful event for these settlers.
-The settlement quickly earned the nickname of "sleeper town", as the town's purpose was to provide tōtara sleepers for the Napier–Wellington railway line.
+The settlement quickly earned the nickname of "sleeper town", as the town's purpose was to provide tōtara sleepers for the Napier–Wellington railway line, which had a station in the town from 1884.
 At one stage the area had 50 operating sawmills.
 After the native bush was cleared, the land was turned into pasture for grazing animals.

 On 27 October 1917, much of the town's business district was destroyed by fire.
 The fire had started in the Andrew's Hotel on the corner of High and Station Streets at about 2pm.
 Flames blew across the road engulfing the Dannevirke Co-operative Association's store.
 As the fire spread through adjoining shops another hotel, the Masonic was engulfed.
 By about 5pm the Dannevirke and Woodville Fire Brigades, along with assistance from the local community had brought the fires under control.
 In total 27 business premises and 2 hotels were destroyed with damage estimated at £200,000.